About the Race

-Fast forward to 2016, the race date is August 13th and begins at 9AM.
-It is a flat, out and back 5K run and great for all levels of participants.
+The track is a flat, out and back 5K run and great for all levels of participants.
 The race is USATF Certified and Offical Timing is provided by HI-TEK Racing.
 The race begins at the West Haven High School from the football field and continues down Captain Thomas Boulevard, onward to Ocean Avenue and returns back to the finish line on the school grounds.

 Along Captain Thomas Boulevard and onward, along Ocean Avenue, runners are directly exposed to scenic Long Island Sound sandy beaches, water front views and warm ocean breezes.

 There is a water stop on the course, at the halfway mark, and the course is very well marked.
 There are West Haven Police and Hope Is Coming 5K volunteers stationed throughout the course.

 After the race, a special announcements, sponsor acknowledgements, race awards presentation and special sponsor gift presentation ceremony takes place.